 - Go apple-picking and make these Fruit Jack-o-Lanterns.
 You could also make Halloween Apple Treats with Cellophane, Mummy Apples or Spooky ‘Poison' DIY Candy Apples.
 Supplies: apples, red vines, white candy melts, googly eyes, cellophane

 - Make Mummy Candy Bars and drop some off with your neighbors for a fun surprise.
 So simple, so satisfying.
 Supplies: Candy bars, Googly eyes, medical tape

 - Go to the patch and find a giant pumpkin for the classic Baby in Pumpkin Photo OR make a Mummy Pumpkin.
 Better yet, if you liked our candied apple idea, try making a wacky wax No-Carve Pumpkin.

-- Jack-O-Lantern Chips and Dip.
+- Halloween Dip.
 Perfect for a Friday night, paired with another pick from our movie list.

 - Make some DIY Nightmare Before Christmas Ornaments inspired by Disney's own line (I'm so excited for this activity!).
 Supplies: acrylic paint in varying colors, black Sharpie, clear Christmas balls

 - These Silly Halloween Burgers are so easy, yet so cute.

 - Have a blast crafting our Toilet Paper Roll Halloween Crafts.
 Because running out of toilet paper is soooo spooky!